The Biggest Changes to Hunting Out West: Huntin’ Fool’s 2023 Updates

 New Mexico

-The largest change in New Mexico this year is the new regulation change that removes the use of riflescopes or mounted optics during all muzzleloader hunts.
+The largest change in New Mexico is the new regulation change from last year that removes the use of riflescopes or mounted optics during all muzzleloader hunts.
 Muzzleloader restrictions remain the same, but they can no longer have a scope mounted atop.
 All muzzleloaders must only have open or peep sights.
-While there is much buzz about changing the private lands, EPlus, elk system in regards to landowner vouchers, no official changes have been made.
-Keep in mind if you are looking at antelope hunts in New Mexico this year, many season dates have been moved out of August and spread out from August through October.
+Red dots and 1x scopes are not allowed.

 Utah

-At first glance, the biggest change for Utah is the movement of the application deadline from its usual early March deadline back to late April (April 27, 2023).
-This movement will hopefully provide insight into proposed permit numbers before the application would need to be submitted.
+The biggest change for Utah was made last year, moving the application deadline from early March to late April (April 25, 2024).
+This movement will provide insight into proposed permit numbers before the application would need to be submitted.
 This should greatly help non-residents or those with points looking to have a peek into how many permits will actually be available in the draw.

-Utah once again has overhauled the statewide elk management plan, which has directed the Division of Wildlife to change season quotas, target harvest and age structures, season dates, and available weapon types.
+Utah overhauled the statewide elk management plan last, which has directed the Division of Wildlife to change season quotas, target harvest and age structures, season dates, and available weapon types.
 Most limited-entry units now have a mid-season (October) rifle hunt that will follow the early archery and early rifle hunts.
 Most units also have a late archery hunt in early December.
 The idea behind these changes was to allow for the opportunity to provide more permits to sportsmen while maintaining the trophy quality that Utah has been known for.

 Wyoming

-The biggest issue when it comes to our downgrade to a 10% cap on non-resident licenses is the way that the state runs their preference vs. random draws.
-Currently, 75% of the licenses are awarded to those with the most preference points and 25% are awarded randomly in the draw to any applicant, regardless of their point level.
+The biggest issue when it comes to our downgrade to a 10% cap on non-resident sheep and moose licenses is the way that the state runs their preference vs. random draws.
+Currently, 75% of the licenses are awarded to those with the most preference points, and 25% are awarded randomly in the draw to any applicant, regardless of their point level.
 This means that if there are three or fewer licenses available for a specific hunt, there will not be a random license available at all in the non-resident draw.
-Frankly, this means that if you have 20 points or more for sheep and moose, you may still have a chance in the draw, but if you sit below the 20 point level, you may never have a chance at a preference license before their 2025 change in the draw structure.
+Frankly, this means that if you have 20 points or more for sheep and moose, you may still have a chance in the draw, but if you sit below the 20-point level, you may never have a chance at a preference license.

 onX and Huntin’ Fool’s Partnership